ZohebAbai/DSE220x/README.md

 * Autoencoders, distributed representations, and deep learning

 ## My Opinion/Comment
 #### I audited for this course and pledged to complete it.
 I finished every Engagement, Quiz, Problem Set and Programming Assignment.
-I beleive this is of the best online course on fundamentals of ML as it maintains a right balance between theory and programming.
+I believe this is of the best online course on fundamentals of ML as it maintains a right balance between theory and programming.

 #### I have provided my Assignments here (as an evidence of finishing and repository for the course), which I completed during a month's time with whatever knowledge I gathered during the course without any help.
 They are definitely not the efficient ones but correct for sure.
 Iff you fork it, find an efficient solution, please send a pull request.